Isn't this a bold title?

 I am a B.Tech degree holder in Electronics and Communication.

 .. and we code near to nothing in ECE.

-So I am not from a programing background.
+So I am not from a programming background.

-So I decided to learn coding at my own.
+So I decided to learn to code on my own.

-I started with HTML, then little bit about CSS and then tried php as well.
+I started with HTML, then a little bit of CSS and then tried PHP as well.